mona-jha/brain-mri-segmentation/README.md

 Please, first clone the repo.

-Then, download the dataset (~2 GB) from https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation and unzip it into the 'data' directory.
+Then, download the dataset (~2 GB) from (https://www.kaggle.com/code/monakumari/3d-mri-brain-tumor-segmentation-u-net-acc-99)

 The code is written with Python 3.8, and uses a PyTorch implementation of UNet (https://pytorch.org/hub/mateuszbuda_brain-segmentation-pytorch_unet/).